Observability of fidelity decay at the Lyapunov rate in few-qubit quantum simulations

 The early and intermediate time regimes can be understood from a simple model.
 Derived in \cite{jalabert2001environment} but clarified in \cite{jacquod2001golden,cucchietti2004universality,cucchietti2004loschmidt} is the chaotic fidelity decay rate

-for Fermi golden rule decay $\Gamma$, classical Lyapunov exponent $\lambda$, parameter-dependent coefficient $\bar{A}$, and constant $B$.
-At intermediate time this translates to $f(t) \propto \exp(-\min(\lambda, \Gamma) t)$ as the faster decay quickly depletes itself and leaves the slower decay to dominate.
-However at early times $\bar{A}$ diverges and the first term's derivation is invalid, leaving only golden rule decay.
+for FGR decay $\Gamma$, classical Lyapunov exponent $\lambda$, parameter-dependent $\bar{A}(t)=A'/t$, and constant $B$.
+The time dependence of $\bar{A}(t)$ is a simple interpolation to early time ballistic dynamics that can often be neglected once Lyapunov rate decay begins.
+However it has a noticeable intermediate-time effect in some systems, such as the smooth stadium billiard \cite{cucchietti2004loschmidt}.
+In the QSM with $n \leq 12$ (such as Fig.~\ref{fig:sims_fid_decay_and_slope_dif_n=10}) the time dependence of $\bar{A}(t)$ for $t \ge 2$ is not noticeable, so is neglected.
+At intermediate times Eq.~\ref{eq:fid_jacquod} translates to $f(t) \propto \exp(-\min(\lambda, \Gamma) t)$ as the faster decay quickly depletes itself and leaves the slower decay to dominate.
 The distinction between early time and intermediate time regimes is most distinct in Fig.~\ref{fig:sims_fid_decay_and_slope_dif_n=10}(b) which shows the decay rate at large (but not too large) noise beginning faster than the Lyapunov rate, reducing to the Lyapunov rate for several steps, and finally dropping to zero during late time decay.

 Late time decay slows as it asymptotically approaches the uniformly mixed limit $1/N$.
 The slowing can be removed by assuming the form